anantamishra/anantamishra/README.md

 Hi, I'm Ananta Mishra, a creative Graphics Designer, UI/UX Designer and a Frontend Engineer.

-- I am currently working a a Frontend Engineer and Creative Graphics Designer at [Astranix Technologies Pvt.
+- I am currently working as Chief Technology Officer(CTO) at [Astranix Technologies Pvt.
 Ltd.](https://astranix.com)
 - You can visit my portfolio [here](https://ananta.info.np)
+- You can hire me on [Fiverr](https://www.fiverr.com/anantamishra)
 - You can ping me on [facebook](https://fb.com/mishra.aananta) if you have any problems.

 ![My github stats](https://github-readme-stats.vercel.app/api?username=anantamishra&show_icons=true)